DrDaveD/vault-credmon/README.md

 # HTCondor Vault CredMon

+NOTE: This is obsolete.
+This code has been integrated into HTCondor and development continued there.

 The HTCondor Vault CredMon monitors and refreshes credentials that are being managed by the HTCondor CredD.
 The CredMon will then monitor and refresh these tokens by reading from